Badgerati/Pode/docs/Tutorials/Routes/Async/Features/AsyncIdGenerator.md

 } | Set-PodeAsyncRoute -ResponseContentType 'application/json', 'application/yaml' -IdGenerator  {return [guid]::NewGuid().ToString() + "-custom" }
 ```

-In this example, the `New-CustomAsyncId` function generates a GUID with a custom suffix, ensuring each async task has a unique and identifiable ID.
+In this example, the `New-CustomAsyncId` function generates a GUID with a custom suffix, ensuring each async route task has a unique and identifiable ID.